jstrait/clawhammer/README.markdown

 </tr>
 </table>

-Byte 0: Length of HUB title.
-  1-30: HUB title.
-If HUB title is less than 30 characters,
-        remaining bytes are garbage.
-It will be identical for each record.
- 31-34: Length of sample data, in unsigned little-endian format.
-    35: Flag for whether sample should be looped when played in Hammerhead.
-Ignored by Clawhammer.

 The sample data payload follows the header.
 The length of the sample data is indicated in bytes 31-34 of the header.

 The sample data in each record only includes raw sample data, and not the 44 byte header specified by the \*.wav format.
 Hammerhead assumes that samples are 16-bit, 1 channel (mono), and with a sample rate of 44100.
 Therefore, the header for each output \*.wav file will be identical, expect for the payload size.
 (For more on the \*.wav format, visit http://ccrma.stanford.edu/courses/422/projects/WaveFormat/ ).